 Welcome to Simple AV project

 simple-AV is an open-source software stack for self-driving vehicles, built on the Robot Operating System (ROS). simple-AV is written using Python, designed to facilitate autonomous vehicle simulation by directly connecting to AWSIM and replacing the Autoware framework.
-It was created to provide a comprehensive framework for developing and testing autonomous vehicle systems.
+It was created to provide a simple framework for developing and testing autonomous vehicle systems.

 How it looks